shidel/FDI/README.md

                     you batch file with an errorlevel of 1 to prevent futher processing of the installation.
-Note: if %1 is "cc" and in advanced mode, then an additional option to continue will be also displayed.
+Note: if %1 is "cc" and in advanced mode, then an additional option to continue will be also displayed at some points during the installation process.